CMSgov/bcda-static-site/decryption_walkthrough.md

 * Is the symmetric key value provided with no spaces or newlines?
 Double-check that no characters are missing from the beginning or end of the key.

 ## Examples in other languages
 These code samples are based on the filenames and symmetric keys included in the sample job status response above.
-If you are interested in sample code in other languages, please let us know via the Google Group.
+If you are interested in sample code in other languages, [please let us know via the Google Group.](https://groups.google.com/forum/#!forum/bc-api){:target="_blank"}

 [C#](https://github.com/CMSgov/bcda-app/tree/master/encryption_utils/C%23){:target="_blank"}
 ```bash